-The high level of commuting movement is not just the result of journeys to and from Glasgow, large numbers of out-commuters are also attracted to jobs available in Inverclyde, Ayrshire and Lanarkshire, while
+The high level of commuting movement is not just the result of journeys to and from Glasgow, large numbers of out-commuters are also attracted to jobs available in Inverclyde, Ayrshire and Lanarkshire, while significant numbers commute in from Ayrshire as well as Lanarkshire.

 Figure 12.18 compares the method of travel to work for residents of Renfrewshire to Scotland as a whole.
-In comparison to the rest of Scotland, Renfrewshire residents are more reliant on the car or a van as a method to get to work, and slightly more likely to travel to work by train.
+In comparison to the rest of Scotland.
+Renfrewshire residents are more reliant on the car or a van as a method to get to work, and slightly more likely to travel to work by train.